quicwg/ack-frequency/draft-iyengar-quic-delayed-ack.md

   long-running flows, congestion controllers that are not window-based, such as BBR, can perform well with very few acknowledgements per RTT.

-- New sender startup mechanisms, such as paced chirping, and congestion controllers will need a way for the sender to increase the frequency of acknowledgements when fine-grained feedback is required.
+- New sender startup mechanisms, such as paced chirping, will need a way for the sender to increase the frequency of acknowledgements when fine-grained feedback is required.

 {{QUIC-TRANSPORT}} currently specifies a simple delayed acknowledgement mechanism that a receiver can use: send an acknowledgement for every other